 Beulah Infants is part of The Pegasus Academy Trust, having joined on September 1st 2014.

-The trust has four schools at present, Whitehorse Infants, Whitehorse Juniors, Brigstock (an annexe of Whitehorse) and Ecclesbourne Primary.
-We have two nursery classes that admit children from the age of three.
+The trust comprises of five schools at present, Whitehorse Infants, Whitehorse Juniors (with Brigstock being an annexe of the Whitehorse schools), Ecclesbourne Primary, Cypress Primary and Beulah Infants.
+We have a Nursery class that admit children from the age of three.
 At the age of seven most of our children go on to Beulah Junior School.
-At the beginning of Year Two parents need to apply for a place for their child in the junior school.
+At the beginning of Year 2 parents need to apply for a place for their child in the junior school.

-Lynne Sampson and Jolyon Roberts are the Executive Headteachers of The Academy Trust and their role is to provide strategic leadership and direction for the schools within the trust.
+Lynne Sampson and Jolyon Roberts are the Executive Headteachers of Pegasus Academy Trust and their role is to provide strategic leadership and direction for the schools within the trust.
+Debbie Butler is the Head of School and she leads the school on a day-to-day basis.
+Jenette Indarsingh is the Deputy Head of School.